0

 Investing points also keeps your bound demon’s stats and performance competitive, especially for companion types like Goatmen or Tainted.
 Levelling up Demonic Mastery does not affect Consume buffs; it specifically boosts the number and strength of your pets.

-How Does Consume Buffs Work?
+How Consume Buffs Work?

 After binding a demon, Warlocks can use their Consume ability to absorb that pet, granting powerful effects for a limited duration.
 Each demon carries unique potential buffs: these can include elemental resistances, piercing (lowering enemy resists), crushing blow, auras, enhanced damage, physical reduction, and much more—many of which are not accessible by any other means in Diablo II.